Belçim Bilgin

-Belçim Bilgin (born 31 January 1983) is a Kurdish actress from Turkey.
+Belçim Bilgin (born 31 January 1983) is a Turkish actress of Kurdish origin.

 Life

 She was born in Ankara, Turkey on 31 January 1983.
 She is the great grand niece of Sheikh Said who is known for the Sheikh Said Rebellion.
 According to her statement, Sheikh Said is the elder brother of her father's grandfather.
 Her cousin is actress Rojda Demirer.
 She studied at Mehmet Emin Resulzade Anatolian High School and graduated in 1999.
 In 2002, she started to study at the Information and Document Management Department of Hacettepe University in Ankara, Turkey.
 While studying at the university, Bilgin, who wanted to be a theater actor since high school years, met famous actor Yılmaz Erdoğan through a friend.
 She married Yılmaz Erdoğan in August 2006.
 She gave birth to a baby boy in 2010.
 The couple moved to the United States in 2014, where they settled in Beverly Hills.
 The couple divorced in 2018.